Liechtenstein Wedding Traditions

 Civil Registration Requirements

-Appointment scheduling at Zivilstandsamt typically requires 2-4 weeks advance booking, with summer months (May-September) experiencing delays up to 6 weeks.
+Appointment scheduling at Zivilstandsamt typically requires 2-4 weeks advance booking, with summer months (May-September) experiencing longer delays.
 The actual registration appointment lasts 30-45 minutes, during which officials verify all documents, confirm voluntary consent, and schedule the civil ceremony date.
 Same-sex couples have had access to registered partnerships since 2011, following similar procedures with adapted documentation requirements.

 Wedding Day Ceremonies: Kirchliche Trauung to Hochzeitsfeier